MW100 Support

 - 3 – Clear

-INP_TRIG - Trigger reading the input records for the MW100, which will then trigger the input interrupt.
-This record just needs to be PROC'd to work; typically the SCAN field is set to a time interval.
+Triggers reading the input records for the MW100, which then triggers the input interrupt.
+This record just needs to be processed to work.
+Typically the SCAN field is set to a time interval.

 - bo record: No address used.

-OUT_TRIG - Trigger reading the output records for the MW100, which will then trigger the input interrupt.
-This record just needs to be PROC'd to work; typically the SCAN field is set to a time interval.
+Triggers reading the output records for the MW100, which then triggers the output interrupt.
+This record just needs to be processed to work.
+Typically the SCAN field is set to a time interval.

 - bo record: No address used.

-STAT_TRIG - Trigger reading the MW100 status, which will then trigger the status interrupt; if an operational mode change to measurements is seen, it will cause a information read which will then trigger the information interrupt.
-This record just needs to be PROC'd to work; typically the SCAN field is set to a time interval.
+Triggers reading the MW100 status, which then triggers the status interrupt.
+If an operational mode change to measurements is seen, it causes an information read which then triggers the information interrupt.
+This record just needs to be processed to work.
+Typically the SCAN field is set to a time interval.

 - bo record: No address used.

-INFO_TRIG - Trigger reading the information for channels and the MW100 that can't be changed during measurement mode.
-This command doesn't really need to be used if the STAT_TRIG command is called periodically.
-This record just needs to be PROC'd to work; typically the SCAN field is set to a time interval.
+Triggers reading the information for channels and the MW100 that cannot be changed during measurement mode.
+This command does not need to be used if the STAT_TRIG command is called periodically.
+This record just needs to be processed to work.

 - bo record: No address used.